RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-lists-crdb.md

 instance, z is located in the List and can be popped.
 After syncing, both lists are empty.

-Be aware of the behavior of Lists in CRDBs when using List as a stack or queue.
-As seen in the above example, two parallel RPOP operations performed by two different CRDB instances can get the same element in the case of a concurrent operation.
-Lists in CRDBs guarantee that each element is POP-ed at least once, but cannot guarantee that each element is POP-ed only once.
-Such behavior should be taken into account when, for example, using Lists in CRDBs as building blocks for inter-process communication systems.
+Be aware of the behavior of Lists in Active-Active databases when using List as a stack or queue.
+As seen in the above example, two parallel RPOP operations performed by two different Active-Active database instances can get the same element in the case of a concurrent operation.
+Lists in Active-Active databases guarantee that each element is POP-ed at least once, but cannot guarantee that each element is POP-ed only once.
+Such behavior should be taken into account when, for example, using Lists in Active-Active databases as building blocks for inter-process communication systems.

-In that case, if the same element cannot be handled twice by the applications, it's recommended that the POP operations be performed by one CRDB instance, whereas the PUSH operations can be performed by multiple CRDB instances.
+In that case, if the same element cannot be handled twice by the applications, it's recommended that the POP operations be performed by one Active-Active database instance, whereas the PUSH operations can be performed by multiple instances.